What are the Elements of Strategic Thinking?

 Ask Strategic Questions — Lots of Them

 If you want to improve your strategic thinking skills, one of the best things you can do is to start asking more strategic questions.
-Strategic questions can relate to a business challenge, market opportunity, or situational ambiguity you’re currently facing.
+These questions can relate to a business challenge, market opportunity, or situational ambiguity you’re currently facing.
 Some examples of strategic questions you might ask include:

 - What are my organization’s top strategic initiatives for this year?

 - What strategic goals do we want/need to accomplish for the business this year?